ordina-jworks/ordina-jworks.github.io/_posts/2019-08-22-Securing-Web-Applications-With-Keycloak.md

     clientId: 'spa-heroes',
     scope: 'openid profile email offline_access heroes',
     responseType: 'code',
-    // at_hash is not present in JWT token
+    // at_hash is not present in id token in older versions of keycloak.
+    // use the following property only if needed!
-    disableAtHashCheck: true,
+    // disableAtHashCheck: true,
     showDebugInformation: true
   }